 There are two languages used in publishing newspapers, Persian (Dari) and Pashto.
 This means that there are papers that are purely in Persian or in Pashto and there are papers that are in both languages in bilingual cities.
 A few papers are available in English language for international audiences including embassies and international organisations.
 Tribal and ethnic councils also own papers, which are mainly used to introduce general issues to their ethnicity or tribes, mainly in the case of small ethnicities and tribes.
-But for the two larger ethnicities, Pashtoons and Tajiks, papers at times indirectly address specific tribal issues, even though a paper is not specifically printed for this topic.
+But for the larger ethnicities, Pashtoons Tajiks, papers at times indirectly address specific tribal issues, even though a paper is not specifically printed for this topic.

 It is important to know that most of the major papers are used by specific ethnicities.
 Hasht e Subh daily is read by Persian/Dari speakers while Weesa daily is read by Pashto speakers, same as Hewad and Anis dailies.